violentcat/violentcat.github.io/projects.md

 permalink: /projects/
 ---

-A few of the projects that I have worked on over the years (that are public).
+A few of the projects I have worked on over the years (that are public).